rbe549/rbe549.github.io/project3spring2023.md

 2. **Vehicles:** Here, identify all cars (but you do not need to classify as different types) and represent them as a car shape (See Fig. 5, all your cars will look the same).
 3. **Pedestrians:**  You need identify and locate pedestrians in the scene (See Figs. 5 and 6, all your pedestrians will look the same, i.e., they will face the same way).
 4. **Traffic lights:** Indicate the traffic signals and it’s color (See Fig. 7, note that you do not need to classify arrows in the traffic signals here).
 5. **Road signs:** There are sign boards on the road you need identify and represent.
 In this checkpoint, you need to primarily indicate stop signs (Fig. 6) and speed limit signs (Fig. 8).
+The models and texture images are given separately and you need to apply the textures appropriately.
+The speed limit texture is blank and hence you need to add the numbers appropriately.

 <div class="fig fighighlight">